-EACCES The shared memory object exists and the permissions specified by oflag are denied, or the shared memory object does not exist and permission to create the shared memory object is denied, or O_TRUNC is specified and write permission is denied.
+''' EACCES The shared memory object exists and the permissions specified by oflag are denied, or the shared memory object does not exist and permission to create the shared memory object is denied, or O_TRUNC is specified and write permission is denied.

 EEXIST O_CREAT and O_EXCL are set and the named shared memory object already exists.

 EINVAL The shm_open() operation is not supported for the given name.

 EMFILE All file descriptors available to the process are currently open.

 ENFILE Too many shared memory objects are currently open in the system.

 ENOENT O_CREAT is not set and the named shared memory object does not exist.

 ENOSPC There is insufficient space for the creation of the new shared memory object.

-ENAME TOTAL ENGLISH of the name argument exceeds POSIX_PATH_MAX.
+ENAME TOTAL MEMORITHMENT OF THE POSIX_PATH_MAX. '''